kinjal30/Image-Classification-with-TensorFlow-and-Keras/README.md

-# Image-Classification-with-TensorFlow-and-Keras
+# Applied Machine Learning

-# AML- Image Classification with TensorFlow and Keras
+# Image Classification with TensorFlow and Keras

 This repository contains code for an image classification which focuses on building a Convolutional Neural Network (CNN) using TensorFlow and Keras to classify images into three classes: Cars, Footwear, and Trees.